sales@effectrode.com

 Original patent drawing for the "spring-jack switch".

 Another is the ¼” jack plug connector commonly found on instrument and microphone cables and headphones.
 This simple connector also owes its existence to the telephone industry.
 It’s difficult to pinpoint exactly when the jack plug as we now know it came into existence, but it was sometime in the late 19th century.
-A cluster or patents were filed at the time relating to a “spring-jack” connector for use in telephone switchboards.
+A cluster of patents were filed at the time relating to a “spring-jack” connector for use in telephone switchboards.
 Charles Scribner’s—of the Western Electric Company—patent filed in 1893 describes a plug that opens a switch contact when inserted.
 The switch blade contacts resembled a “jackknife”—a knife with a folding steel blade—hence the name “spring-jack”, which ultimately became shortened to “jack”.
 The drawings of Scribner’s spring-jack are remarkably similar to a modern 1/4″ mono TS (Tip, Sleeve) jack plug.

 Another patent filed a few years later in 1895 describes a “plug and spring-jack for telephone boards” that closely resembles a 1/4″ stereo TRS (Tip, Ring, Sleeve) jack plug.
 The patent explains how “The invention is applied particularly to a ‘triple plug’ and a corresponding ‘three part spring-jack,’”.
 Additionally, an Electrical Review article from 1903 describes how triple contact plugs were used for telephone jacks during this period.
 Further information can be found ”International Library of Technology: …Principles of Telephony…” International Textbook Company, Scranton, PA; published in 1907.